abhidya/nano-dlna/tasks/active_context.md

 2. Improve dashboard error handling
 3. Identify and fix broken paths in web dashboard
 4. Refactor `nanodlna play` CLI logic
+5. Implement the Renderer Service according to the plan in docs/plan_renderer_service.md
+   - ⏳ Implement the HTML renderer component (IN PROGRESS)
+   - Create the renderer directory structure
+   - Implement the base Renderer class
+   - Implement the Chrome-based renderer
+   - Update the Renderer Service to use the new renderer
-5. Continue extending the test coverage
+6. Continue extending the test coverage

 ## Project Overview